-Not only do we look a lot more diverse than we once did, our definition of what constitutes a family is very different to what we once understood by that term.
+Not only do we look a lot more diverse than we once did, but our definition of what constitutes a family is also very different to what we once understood by that term.

 That change includes the rise of de facto relationships in preference to marriage.
 According to the 2016 Census, one in six Australians aged 15 or over now lives in a de facto relationship.

-How are de facto couples recognised at law?
+How are de facto couples recognised by law?